matt-gardner/pra/README.md

 and predict missing edges of particular types.
 The code here was used to run experiments in the following papers:

+* Efficient and Expressive Knowledge Base Completion Using Subgraph Feature Extraction.
+Matt Gardner and Tom Mitchell.
+EMNLP 2015. ([website](http://rtw.ml.cmu.edu/emnlp2015_sfe))
 * Incorporating Vector Space Similarity in Random Walk Inference over Knowledge Bases.
 Matt Gardner, Partha Talukdar, Jayant Krishnamurthy, and Tom Mitchell.
 EMNLP 2014.
 ([website](http://rtw.ml.cmu.edu/emnlp2014_vector_space_pra))
 * Improving Learning and Inference in a Large Knowledge-base using Latent Syntactic Cues.
 Matt Gardner, Partha Talukdar, Bryan Kisiel, and Tom Mitchell.
 EMNLP 2013.
 ([website](http://rtw.ml.cmu.edu/emnlp2013_pra))

+To reproduce the experiments in those papers, see the corresponding website.
+Note that the EMNLP 2015 paper has the most detailed instructions, and the older papers use versions of the code that aren't compatible with the current repository; if you really want to reproduce the older experiments, talk to me.

 See [the github.io page](http://matt-gardner.github.io/pra/) for code documentation.
 Please feel free to file bugs, feature requests, or send pull requests.